ryanwhitwell/SecureOrganizedChildHelperScreen/README.md

 ## Sochs Info

 ### Required Environment Variables
-> These are the environemt variables that need to be set on the server in order for Sochs to work correctly
+> These are the environemt variables needed on the deployment host in order to successfully deploy the application.
 - WEATHER_API_KEY
-- DROPBOX_API_KEY

 ## Credits